jepma/spark-kubernetes/README.md

 # Spark on Kubernetes

-## TODO
+## TODO / Questions

+- Get AWS credentials from Kubernetes Secrets Manager
+    - Create temporary AWS Credentials per model
+- Is it possible to run Spark 2.4.0 on EKS?
+- Benchmark performance on EKS vs performance on EMR
+- Run Minio on Kubernetes to host testdata
+- Host Jupyter on Kubernetes
+    - Is it possible to re-use base image
+- Is it possible to create a multistage Dockerfile for Spark?

+### Workflow

-- Use Docker image to run spark script directly (no Kubernetes)
+- Use Docker image to run spark script directly (no Kubernetes, but with docker-compose)
     - Add volume to Docker container to access resources
-- Run image with AWS libraries on EKS
-- Benchmark performance on EKS vs performance on EMR
+- Local Kubernetes volumes - how does this work

 ## Versions used